MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 The Microsoft Defender for Cloud Apps [integration with Microsoft Defender for Endpoint](mde-integration.md) provides a seamless Shadow IT visibility and control solution.
-Our integration enables Cloud App Security administrators to investigate discovered devices, network events, and app usage.
+Our integration enables Defender for Cloud Apps administrators to investigate discovered devices, network events, and app usage.

 ## Investigate discovered devices in Defender for Cloud Apps